-The project proposals must be submitted via eCall (https://ecall.ffg.at) by the submission deadline of 13 November 2020, 12:00.
+The project proposals must be submitted via eCall by the submission deadline of 15 October 2021, 12:00.

 Zero Emission Mobility is a funding initiative of the Climate and Energy Fund in support of implementing the Integrated National Energy and Climate Plan for Austria and achieving climate neutrality by 2040.